aamod-wick/vizuara-agents/README.md

 agentic library coded from scratch to perform safe(read only)

 # READ ME + FINAL REPORT
 Code (single small package or single file): Agent class, tools, prompts, and utilities;
-within 350–400 LOC (excl. comments/docstrings).
+1. db.py : to check the sample db , first run db.py to populate the database and sample
+2. sample.py :
+to check how the agent is using the react template run , here only the react thought process is highlighted to avoid too much smudging 3.main.py : to actually run the project with complete error tracing and REACT chain within 350–400 LOC (excl. comments/docstrings).
-B. README (1 page): Purpose, how to run, tool list (arguments & returns), and a short example run with trace.
+B. README (1 page): Purpose, how to run, tool list (arguments & returns), and a short
+example run with trace.
 C. Tests (3–5): Please find the tests in /tests folder
-D. Trace Logs: please find this in /TraceLogs simple.log: simplified logs with only REACT Loop shown actual.log: shows complete set up and run logs with debug errorsas well
+D. Trace Logs: please find this in /TraceLogs simple.log: simplified logs with only REACT Loop shown
+actual.log: shows complete set up and run logs with debug errorsas well
 E. Reflection (≤ 300 words): Please find this in the report section of this README
 # REPORT

 1. Research Evolution